-You should take care never to overload industrial shelves or racks and always to load them correctly.
+You should take care never to overload industrial shelving units and always to load them correctly.
 In order to be able to utilise the complete shelf load, we recommend that you distribute heavy goods evenly on the individual shelf levels.
 Heavy point loads placed in the middle may halve the shelf load due to the bending stress of the shelf.

 Weights stored on the floor, on the other hand, are not included in the bay load calculation because they do not influence the statics of a shelving system.
 At floor storage locations, you can ideally place and arrange pallets and boxes as well as heavy point loads, as long as they do not exceed the lower shelf height (h).

-The possible loading of a shelving system can be easily calculated based on the bay and shelf load.
-If the bay load of your heavy-duty shelving is 2,500 kg and the shelf load 250 kg, you can theoretically install 10 shelves.
+The possible loading of an industrial shelving system can be easily calculated based on the bay and shelf load.
+If the bay load of your heavy-duty shelving is 2,500kg and the shelf load 250kg, you can theoretically install 10 shelves.

-The frames of our heavy-duty shelving at Jungheinrich PROFISHOP are mostly made of steel or tubular steel and thus guarantee a long service life and high load capacities.
+The frames of the heavy-duty shelving and racking systems available at Jungheinrich PROFISHOP are mostly made of steel or tubular steel and thus guarantee a long service life and high load capacities.
 To protect the racking from mechanical or weather-related influences, the metal struts used are usually powder-coated or galvanised.
-Alternatively, framework constructions of heavy-duty shelving made of plastics or wood are offered.
-However, these variants have a much lower load-bearing capacity, often insufficient for heavy loads.

-If you need heavy-duty shelving for particularly demanding or hygienically sensitive areas, we offer stainless steel models.
+If you require heavy-duty shelving for particularly demanding or hygienically sensitive areas, we also offer stainless steel models.
 These models can be safely and thoroughly cleaned or sterilised.
-They are also ideal for storage in damp or cool rooms, for example in the food industry or in pharmaceutical companies.
+They are also ideal for storage in damp or cool rooms – for example in the food industry or in pharmaceutical companies.

-Wherever heavy-duty shelving is to be installed, the load-bearing capacity of the subfloor must be calculated.
-This is the only way to ensure that your future heavy-duty shelving can stand safely under full load.
+Wherever industrial shelving is to be installed, the load-bearing capacity of the subfloor must be calculated.
+This is the only way to ensure that the shelving unit can stand safely under full load.

-It may be necessary to anchor the heavy-duty shelving in the floor or attach it to a wall for safety reasons.
-Here, each heavy-duty shelving type and shelving location must be assessed individually.
+It may be necessary to anchor the heavy-duty shelving unit to the floor or attach it to a wall for safety reasons.
+Here, each shelving type and location must be assessed individually.
 To ensure work safety, you should never place heavy-duty shelving on uneven ground, asphalt or interlocking paving stones.

 As soon as your product range expands or you want to react flexibly to changes, an extension to the existing shelving system can be a sensible solution.
 With our wide range of add-on bays for shelving or extension modules, you can combine different advantages and features of shelving types.
 This allows you to restructure the warehouse in a cost-saving way and increase capacities at the same time.